tsackton/taelgar/Cosmology/Religions/Mos Numena/Sembaran Funerary Traditions.md

 Each divine is clearly imagined to have its own outer realm, but Sembaran tradition shies away from describing what the realm of the Wildling, or the Wanderer, or any other specific divine would be like, and these realms are held to be a sacred mystery, blasphemous to explore in detail.

 %% Not sure about the blasphemy detail, but it feels like a nice color commentary that would also help tie into the Sembaran dislike of arcana magic.
-There should also be some space for religious controversy in Taelgar, so "minor" details that the gods themselves might not care or be able to adjudicate about seems worth sprinkling in. %%
+There should also be some space for religious controversy in Taelgar, so "minor" details that the gods themselves might not care or be able to adjudicate about seems worth sprinkling in.

+Tim: agree this is good color and helps with the general view of Sembara as a place where magic is a gift/miracle and not something to study in depth and dissect.
+Currently actually somewhat up in the air metaphysically if the view of each divine having their own realm is correct.
+%%

 The Sembaran tradition is thus focused on the preparation of the body, and most importantly, the watching over of the body for the ten days of the journey through the Land of the Dead.
 During this ceremonial period the family of the deceased mourns, and often retreats from society for private reflection and grief.
 It is customary to visit the mourners during this time, usually bringing food or other small tokens, although the kestavan cultural taboo over public remembrances of the dead still holds sway.
 It is also customary for public prayers, often quite elaborate, for the wealthy, to be held, usually stylized and ritualized, praying for the intercession of the divine to guide the soul's journey to the afterlife.